10th Plant Nitric Oxide International Meeting

 Wednesday 9th July 2025

-13:00 – 13:10 | Urszula Krasuska | Start of the Conference and Welcome of the Guests | |
+13:00 – 13:10 | Urszula Krasuska | Start of the conference and welcome of the guests | |

 13:10 – 13:20 | Urszula Krasuska | Presentation about Warsaw and Warsaw University of Life Sciences (SGGW) | |

-13:20 – 13:50 | John Hancock | History of PNO | |
+13:20 – 13:50 | John Hancock | History of “The NO Club” or how did we get to PNO10? | |

-13:50 – 14:30 | Francisco J Corpas | Plant NO enzymatic production: An updated view | |
+3:50 – 14:30 | Francisco J Corpas | Plant NO enzymatic production: An updated view | |

 14:30 – 14:50 | Break | ||

-Reactive nitrogen species and metabolism I | |||
+Reactive nitrogen species and metabolism Part I | |||

 14:50 – 15:30 | Christian Lindermayr | Function of S-nitrosoglutathione reductase in adaptation to a changing environment | |

-15:30 – 15:50 | Ignacio Bienaime Estevez | Redox Regulation of the Primary Nitrate Response in Plants | |
+15:30 – 15:50 | Ignacio Bienaime-Estevez | Redox regulation of the Primary Nitrate Response in plants | |

-15:50 – 16:10 | Priyanka Babuta | Recent Advancements in the Detection of Reactive Oxygen/Nitrogen Species in Plant Biology | |
+15:50 – 16:10 | Priyanka Babuta | Recent advancements in the detection of reactive oxygen/nitrogen species in plant biology | |

 16:10 – 16:30 | Maria Meloni | Molecular and structural basis for nitrosoglutathione-dependent redox regulation of triosephosphate isomerase from Chlamydomonas reinhardtii | |

-16:30 – 16:50 | Agnieszka Wal | NO regulates the uptake of N and P in the pitcher trap of Nepenthes x vetrata |
+16:30 – 16:50 | Agnieszka Wal | NO regulates the uptake of N and P in the pitcher trap of Nepenthes x ventrata |

 Thursday 10th July 2025

-Reactive nitrogen species and metabolism II | |||
+Reactive nitrogen species and metabolism Part II Chairs: Agnieszka Gniazdowska-Piekarska and Francisco J Corpas | |||

 9:00 – 9:40 | John Hancock | The interactions of nitric oxide with intracellular redox status and the influence of molecular hydrogen | |

-9:40 – 10:00 | Lorena Aranda | Signalling and biodistribution of nitro-fatty acids in plant cells | |
+9:40 – 10:00 | Lorena Aranda-Caño | Signalling and biodistribution of nitro-fatty acids in plant cells | |

 10:00 – 10:20 | Jorge Taboada | Polyamine oxidase (PAO) genes expression is differentially modulated by NO and melatonin in sweet and hot pepper (Capsicum annuum L.) fruits | |